knikhil25/Shopify_BFCM_Answers/readme.md

 - Step 8: Enter 2758 into the calculator keypad.
 - Step 9: Click on the computor screen to enter the computer.
 Double click on careers.txt.
 Look for the code 7746
 - Step 10: Exit the computer.
 Enter 7746 Into the calculator keypad.

--
-These are the FIVE hidden surprises!
+These are the SIX hidden surprises!